 - It does not cost money to apply for any of these loans.
 So I would say apply for the loans.
 Apply for the EDL loan on sba.gov/disaster get that ball rolling because like I said, it’s been bogged down so it’s going to be a while before you hear from them.

-- Get the ball rolling and then if you already have applied for an EDL loan or if you already have money from an EDL loan, if you accept that money, you will be able to roll that into your payroll protection loan as well.
+- Get the ball rolling and then if you already have applied for an EDL loan.
+If you already have money from an EDL loan, if accepted, you can roll that into your payroll protection loan.
 So if you get a 7A loan from the bank and you already have money from the EDL loan from sba.gov/disaster you’ll be able to roll that money into your new loan.
-So at this point I would just apply for them and then you can figure out what your options are as all the details start to roll out.
+I would just apply for them and then you can figure out your options are as details become available.
 So I would go to sba.gov/disaster to apply for that.

-Do those things and then hopefully, like I said, as more details come out, you’ll be ready to make those decisions.
+Do those things and then hopefully, as more details come out, you’ll be ready to make those decisions.